 Similarly, other internal mechanisms can lower body temperature, such as increased sweating and dilation of blood vessels.
 Normally, we sweat to eliminate toxins and heat.
 Our skin becomes red due to accumulation of blood next to the skin in order to lose heat.

 Metabolism generally works properly.
 However, in certain situations metabolic disorders can appear, as a result of inadequate chemical reactions.
-(More information about metabolic diseases)

-More information on metabolism in the listing above.
+More information on metabolism.

 Other interesting articles